-Scientific studies have shown that a wide range of chemicals damage the control system weight makes it difficult to lose weight on a normal diet.
+Scientific studies have shown that a wide range of chemicals damages your body’s weight control system making it difficult to lose weight and even gain weight.